jimmyjames85/proxysqlapi/README.md

 To query and load to runtime tables use the runtime endpoints.
-E.g. the `/load/runtime/mysql_servers` endpoint does the exact same thing as the `/load/mysql_servers` endpoint, but then executes `LOAD MYSQL SERVERS TO RUNTIME`.
-Similar endpoint exist for `mysql_users`, `mysql_query_rules`, and `global_variables`.
+E.g. the `/load/runtime/mysql_servers` endpoint does the exact same thing as the `/load/mysql_servers` endpoint, but also executes `LOAD MYSQL SERVERS TO RUNTIME`.
+Similar endpoints exist for `mysql_users`, `mysql_query_rules`, and `global_variables`.

 Current Endpoints